HakanKARASU/HakanKARASU/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently working on deep learning machine learning
+- 🔭 &nbsp; I’m currently working on implementation of deep learning on electrochemical system
+-  🌱 I’m currently learning GradCAM and its application
 - 🤔 &nbsp; Exploring new technologies
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 🌱 &nbsp; Enthusiast in Artificial Intelligence .